Lee Hishammuddin Allen and Gledhill

 What are the consequences of non compliance with data protections laws (including marketing laws)?

-For non-compliance with the PDPC’s direction to a data user to cease or not to begin processing of data subjects’ personal data for purposes of direct marketing, the penalties are a fine not exceeding MYR200,000 or imprisonment for a term not exceeding two (2) years or both.
+For non-compliance with the PDPC’s direction to a data controller to cease or not to begin processing of data subjects’ personal data for purposes of direct marketing, the penalties are a fine not exceeding RM200,000 or imprisonment for a term not exceeding 2 years or both (Section 43(4), PDPA).

 In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?